watermarkhu/textmate-grammar-python/README.md

 # textmate-grammar-python

-An interpreter for grammar files as defined by TextMate and used in VSCode, implemented in Python.
+A lexer and tokenizer for grammar files as defined by TextMate and used in VSCode, implemented in Python.
 TextMate grammars use the oniguruma dialect (https://github.com/kkos/oniguruma).
 Supports loading grammar files from JSON, PLIST, or YAML format.

 ## Usage